 Benefits of the Azure IoT Hub output connector:

 In this tutorial, you will learn, how to send data to Azure IoT Hub.
 The following steps are explained in more detail:

-Create a new Azure IoT Hub resource, by clicking the + Create a resource button, and then entering IoT Hub
+- Create a new Azure IoT Hub resource, by selecting + Create a resource, and then entering IoT Hub

-Navigate to your IoT Hub resource and click Shared access policies in the Settings section.
+- Navigate to your IoT Hub resource and select Shared access policies in the Settings section

-Click + Add shared access policy, give it a nameand check all boxes for the permissions (registry read, registry write, service connect, and device connect permissions).
+- Select + Add shared access policy, give a name and check all boxes for the permissions (registry read, registry write, service connect, and device connect permissions)

 Adding a shared access policy

 Once the policy is created, obtain the Primary Connection String, by clicking the policy and copying the connection string.
 The connection string will be used to create the connector in akenza.

 Obtaining the connection string